zhihaining/battle-las/README.md

 # battle-las
-battleship game on land, air and see
+battleship game on land, air and sea